google/comprehensive-rust/src/chromium/interoperability-with-cpp.md

       `std::shared_ptr<T>`, and/or `Box` are natively supported.
 With manual bindings, one would have to pass C-ABI-compatible raw pointers, which would increase lifetime and memory-safety risks.
-    - `rust::String` and `CxxString` types understand and maintain differnces in string representation across the languages (e.g. `rust::String::lossy` can build a Rust string from non-UTF8 input and `rust::String::c_str` can NUL-terminate a string).
+    - `rust::String` and `CxxString` types understand and maintain differences in string representation across the languages (e.g. `rust::String::lossy` can build a Rust string from non-UTF8 input and `rust::String::c_str` can NUL-terminate a string).